kmartyn30/Credit-Risk-Analysis/README.md

  Credit-Risk-Analysis-

-   Jill requested data preperation, statisical reasoning and machine learning applied to a credit report.
-The Purpose of this analysis was determine the credit risk inbalance classifications using different techniques to train, evaluate loans which were to reflected the good verse risky loans.
-The machine learning data points are assined based on the interval parameters on the algorithm.
-The data model will query, decision, and apply the fit, model and predict.
-   It was advised to use credit dataset from a lending sevice company called LendingClub, to use various algorithms within the datasets to predict credit risk.
-Now, recomendation on if the predictive credit risk will be implemented within this evaluation.
+  Jill requested data preparation, statistical reasoning, and machine learning applied to a credit report.
+The Purpose of this analysis was to determine the credit risk imbalance classifications using different techniques to train and evaluate loans that reflected good verse risky loans.
+The machine learning data points are assigned based on the interval parameters of the algorithm.
+The data model will query, decide, and apply the fit, model, and predict.
+It advised using a credit dataset from a lending service company, LendingClub, to use various algorithms within the datasets to predict credit risk.
+Now, the recommendation on if the predictive credit risk implements within this evaluation.
-The credit risk analysis was based on two parts credit risk ensemble and resampling credit risk.
-Each of the data sets required read the csv and perform data cleaning on the leadning club data set.
+The credit risk analysis base on two parts: credit risk ensemble and resampling credit risk for this analysis.
+Each data set is required to read the CSV and perform data cleaning on the Leading club data set.
 PART I:

-Part one of this analysis was based on the credit risk of resampling with several algorithms.
+Part one of this analysis based on the credit risk of resampling with several algorithms.
 Sample of the following data set:

 ![2022-11-22 13 27 43](https://user-images.githubusercontent.com/107796290/203392959-c16b1837-5ca0-4cf8-b90f-f66f7eaf256b.png)

 To begin the resampling of the data training we will use the algorithms to resample the data to make presictions and evaulate the model's performances.